alexdevmotion/strapi-faker/README.md

-# Strapi plugin strapi:faker
+# Strapi plugin strapi-faker

-A quick description of strapi:faker.
+Fill your strapi models with faker.js